Skip to main content

 Wedding Card Message Samples by Relationship and Tone

-Before writing a wedding message, decide how close you are to the couple and how the message will be received.
-A short card can feel more sincere than a long note if it includes one real detail, while a formal message should stay graceful without sounding distant.
+Before writing a wedding message, consider how close you are to the couple and how your words might be received.
+Sometimes, a short card feels more sincere than a long note, especially if it includes one real detail.
+A formal message should remain graceful, but not distant.

 Wedding wishes do not need to predict a perfect marriage.
-The strongest messages celebrate the day, respect the couple’s relationship, and avoid turning the card into advice, a speech or a list of big romantic clichés.
+The most meaningful messages celebrate the day, honor the couple’s relationship, and avoid turning your card into advice, a speech or a list of big romantic clichés.

 Short Wedding Wishes for Cards and Texts